nodeshift/nodejs-reference-architecture/docs/development/mono-repository.md

 Dependent upon deployment strategy, releases could be tagged differently per change or as an entire set (version of the repository).

-#### Advanced Tips / Tricks

-* TODO section blurb about hoisting and nohoist for strategies
-* TODO section for yarn resolutions
-* TODO section for individually controlled scripts.
-Provide use case when you might have scripts that need to be defined differently due to different package behaviors

 [yarn-workspaces]: https://classic.yarnpkg.com/lang/en/docs/workspaces/
 [npm-workspaces]: https://docs.npmjs.com/cli/v7/using-npm/workspaces
 [lerna]: https://github.com/lerna/lerna